kesh-lang/kesh/examples.md

 # Examples

-Variables and values are immutable by default (single assign, value semantics).
+Variables and values are immutable by default (single assignment, value semantics).

 ```lua
 answer: 42